 Show with Paola Morra, journalists, Maradona's former teammates, youtubers and other guests: Friday 5 July at 20:30

-Fireworks show at sea: Friday 5th July at 22pm
+Fireworks display at sea: Friday, July 5th at 22:30 PM

 Village with DJ set and three-a-side football matches: Saturday 6th and Sunday 7th July from 15pm to 22pm